future4code/jemison-Douglas-Williams/modulo3/projeto-whatslab/README.md

 ## Available Scripts

-In the project directory, you can run: possessive-zoo.surge.sh
+In the project directory, you can run: new-whatslab.surge.sh

-new surge
-projeto-labewhats-d.surge.sh

 ### `npm start`